gabrielacepeda/gender-fullstack-app/README.md

 ## Lessons Learned:

-Relying on back-end applications such as Node.js, to make an app functional was new and exciting to me.
+Relying on back-end frameworks such as Node.js, to make an app functional was new and exciting to me.

 ## Installation